 see more news & events

 Please bookmark this page and check it regularly for updates, so that we can help you make an easy transition to life at Capital and the Conservatory of Music.
-Should you have any questions about Conservatory Orientation, please contact the chair of Conservatory, Dr. Mark Lochstampfor, at 614-236-6236 or by email.
+Should you have any questions about Conservatory Orientation, please contact the Conservatory at 614-236-6411 or by email.

 All first-year students and transfer students are required to attend, if you are majoring in:

 The Thursday before school begins along with University Orientation.

 » Download the tentative Conservatory Student Orientation Schedule (PDF)